mradcliffe/docker-core-sprint/CONTRIBUTING.md

 ## Release

 * Travis CI build, tag and release process:
-   * @todo packages images with the release?
+   * Packages images with the release.
    * Changes drupal project submodule into a real repository.
    * Adds a .gitignore to drupal project for ease-of-use.
    * Creates a tarball of the release directory.